BroadForward SEPP powers the world’s first live 5G standalone roaming connection

 The easy-to-use Graphical User Interface provides full control of firewall rules and insight into signaling traffic.
 It gives extensive flexibility to configure, adapt, enable or disable firewall rules that can be deployed across all supported access technologies.
 The use of readily available templates means operators do not require vendor involvement, scripting or coding to manage or customize firewall rules.

 Furthermore, the solution will detail the effectiveness of rules enforcement in Event Detail Record reporting, enabling significant improvement in roaming management and subsequent rules enforcement (IR.21 / IR.88 / NG.113 for 5G).
-The DFW BroadForward firewall can be deployed with other BroadForward functions such as the SS7 Firewall, STP, DEA and 5G SEPP.
+The BroadForward Diameter Firewall can be deployed with other BroadForward functions such as the SS7 Firewall, STP, DEA and 5G SEPP.

 Transparent Mode